About the Assessments

 Smarter Balanced Summative Assessments

-The Smarter Balanced Summative Assessments for ELA and mathematics are computer adaptive assessments that were developed by the Smarter Balanced Assessment Consortium, a multistate, state-led consortium.
-These tests are aligned with the CCSS in ELA and mathematics that accurately measure student progress toward college- and career-readiness.
+The Smarter Balanced Summative Assessments for ELA and mathematics are computer adaptive assessments that were developed by the Smarter Balanced Assessment Consortium, a multistate-led consortium.
+These assessments are aligned with the CCSS in ELA and mathematics that accurately measure student progress toward college- and career-readiness.

 Consistent with the Smarter Balanced testing plan and California’s educational mission, all students, including students with disabilities, EL students, and EL students with disabilities, should have equal opportunity to participate in assessments administered in California.